A vitamin-subscription box.

 If you’re on Instagram, odds are you’ve seen at least one of these things.
 Endorsed by someone you follow.
 In the past month.

 These influencers – as society has labeled them – have created a digital empire by snapping a few semi-filtered shots with one hand, while promoting the latest trend with the other.
-Their credibility comes through an influx of social engagement, building an influence that is rewarded with products, money, and sometimes even fame.
+Their credibility comes through an influx of social engagement, which occurs while building an influence that is rewarded with products, money, and sometimes even fame.

 We’re putting the numbers to the test to see how financially independent one can really be from a couple thousand likes.
 And just how realistic that task is to conquer.